QuickBooks Blog

 Usually, grants are backed by large institutions (think: the federal government, nonprofits, corporations, etc.) that invest in specific types of small businesses with aligned missions and goals.
 Unlike most financing options, grants do not require repayment.

-The grant application process can be rigorous and lengthy and some grants come with specific eligibility requirements and strict rules about how the funds can be used.
+The grant application process can be rigorous and lengthy, and some grants come with specific eligibility requirements and strict rules about how the funds can be used.
 Before you apply for a grant, carefully study its rules and restrictions to ensure your business complies.

 Loans

-Small business loans allow entrepreneurs and solopreneurs to manage cash flow, pay employees on time and, in some cases, build credit.
+Small business loans allow entrepreneurs and solopreneurs to manage cash flow, pay employees on time, and, in some cases, build credit.
 As with grants, some loans might come with restrictions as to how the funds can be used, and unlike grants, all loans require repayment.

-Do your homework to understand terms of use and repayment before applying for a small business loan.
+Do your homework to understand the terms of use and repayment before applying for a small business loan.
 While paying loans on time can help boost your business credit score, late payments and defaults can do lasting damage.

-Other resources
+Other resources for women-owned businesses

-Advantages of grants for women business owners
+What are advantages of grants for women business owners?

 Grants can be a great source of funding and reduce financial stress for business owners who have the time and resources to navigate the application process.
-Unlike loans, grants:

 • Do not require repayment